Counting connected hypergraphs via the probabilistic method: Appendix

 \section{Appendix}

-In this section we show that Theorem~\ref{thenum} is compatible with previous results, with one exception where there seems to be a mistake in one version of the formulae.
+In this appendix we show that Theorem~\ref{thenum} is compatible with previous results and, in Subsection~\ref{Alr}, give a proof of Lemma~\ref{l_rtree}.

 As in the statement of Theorem~\ref{thenum}, we write $C_r(s,t)$ for the number of connected $r$-uniform hypergraphs on $[s]=\{1,2,\ldots,s\}$ having nullity $t$.
 Also, with $m=(s+t-1)/(r-1)$ the number of edges of such a hypergraph, we write $P_r(s,t)$ for the probability that a random $m$-edge $r$-uniform hypergraph on $[s]$ is connected.